boldbi/boldbi-kubernetes/helm/auto-deployment/bold-bi-auto-deployment-using-helm.md

 </details>

-## Environment variables for configuring Branding in backend
+## Environment variables details for configuring `branding` in backend

-The following environment variables helps us to customize the branding.
+The following environment variables allow you to customize the branding.

 <table>
    <tr>